dpneumo/simplestate/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+StateHolderInterfaceTest and StateInterfaceTest are provided to verify that your state holder and state instances respond to the minimum required method calls for each.
+Simply include these in the tests of your decendents of StateHolder and State and in any dummies of these classes you may use in your tests.

 To install this gem onto your local machine, run `bundle exec rake install`.